Arnab-Baner/Predicting-the-promotion-of-employees-in-a-company/README.md

 #### Here I have considered precision and recall as the metrics to determine which model was good in prediction.
 Out of the two more importance was given to the recall because I feel here the deserving employees should get the promotion so our model should focus more on getting the correct promotion values correct.
 The accuracies of the models are as follows:

-#### 1) Logistic Regression: % of correct promoted predictions: 82, % of correct not promoted predictions: 76, accuracy: 77
+#### 1) Logistic Regression: 82% of correct promoted predictions, 76% of correct not promoted predictions, accuracy: 77
-#### 2) Support Vector Machine: % of correct promoted predictions: 87, % of correct not promoted predictions: 72, accuracy: 74
+#### 2) Support Vector Machine: 87% of correct promoted predictions, 72% of correct not promoted predictions, accuracy: 74
-#### 3) K Nearest Neighbors: % of correct promoted predictions: 51, % of correct not promoted predictions: 88, accuracy: 85
+#### 3) K Nearest Neighbors: 51% of correct promoted predictions, 88% of correct not promoted predictions, accuracy: 85
-#### 4) Random Forest: % of correct promoted predictions: 40, % of correct not promoted predictions: 97, accuracy: 93
+#### 4) Random Forest: 40% of correct promoted predictions, 97% of correct not promoted predictions, accuracy: 93
-#### 5) Artificial Neural Network: % of correct promoted predictions: 92, % of correct not promoted predictions: 70, accuracy: 73
+#### 5) Artificial Neural Network: 92% of correct promoted predictions, 70% of correct not promoted predictions, accuracy: 73

 ### Choice of model: